Emily Weber - email@example.com

 Thank you :)

 Note from Jon: This is a subject that doesn't often get discussed, but is sometimes in the thoughts of people in chronic pain.
 Despite the sad outcome of this story, I thought it was right to post it up on the site.
 If you get desperate at times, you are not alone.
 Emily welcomes emails about this, and you are welcome to email me.
-There is a discussion group for sufferers - see t-bones.
 Some others have mentioned suicidal thoughts - see Alan's story, Dee Ann's story, Anonymous's story, John's story.